genn-team/genn/userproject/MBody1_project/README.txt

    running the code, e.g. "./classol_sim r1 1".

 Another example of an invocation would be:

+generate_run.exe 0 100 1000 20 100 0.0025 outname MBody1 FTYPE=DOUBLE CPU_ONLY=1

+for Windows users, or:

 ./generate_run 0 100 1000 20 100 0.0025 outname MBody1 FTYPE=DOUBLE CPU_ONLY=1

-for using double precision floating point and compiling and running the "CPU only" version.
+for Linux, Mac and other UNIX users, for using double precision floating point and compiling and running the "CPU only" version.

 Note: Optional arguments cannot contain spaces, i.e. "CPU_ONLY= 0"
 will fail.